 To finish the evening, I asked for a tiramisu while Grace teed up a panna cotta for a lighter end to her meal.
 The tiramisu alternated layers of boozy cream and rich coffee-soaked sponge to predictably satisfying effect while Grace said that her panna cotta didn’t muck about, offering loads of unctuous creaminess and a fantastic raspberry coulis.

 While there were a few errors in the food, nothing compromised the flavours that came from the kitchen and the service and surroundings hit the spot.
-This is a well loved building that offers up great views of St Helen’s Square while you enjoy hearty Italian food.
+Carluccio’s York is in a well loved building that offers up great views of St Helen’s Square while you enjoy hearty Italian food.

 Disclaimer: While the meal was not charged for, all opinions are as impartial as ever.